azoff/truman/README.md

 TODO
 ----
-- Create a ResultData class instead of using a stdClass
 - Add a Notification that allows Desks to ignore/unignore bucks by context
 - What happens when a socket fails?
+- What if a Drawer never returns?
 - Autoscaling drawers?
 - Autoscaling desks?
   + Send delay notification on scale up or down to protect guarantee.